Rashmi (actress)

 Rashmi (also known as Duniya Rashmi) is an Indian actress in the Kannada film industry.
-She made her acting debut as lead actress in Duniya (2007), which gave her popularity.
+She made her acting debut as the lead actress in Duniya (2007), which gave her popularity.

 Career

 Rashmi gained popularity as actress in 2007 Kannada film Duniya, and earned the name Duniya Rashmi.
 She then worked on the unreleased films Action by Om Sai Prakash and Premaya Namaha, where she had to lose 10 kilograms of weight.
 She also worked on the film Venki starring Orata Prashanth and Murari (2015) with Sriimurali, which had a delayed release.
 Rashmi played a tribal alongside Sriki in Birth (2016).
 She starred opposite Yuvraj in Asthitva (2016) although she noted that she was not "in too many scenes".

 She was a participant in Bigg Boss Kannada (Season 7) in 2019, a reality show which included a total of twenty contestants.
 In 2020, she starred in the thriller film Kaarni with her performance as a mute woman called the film's "saving grace".